A New Approach to Flatness, Horizon and Late-time Accelerating Expansion Problems on the basis of Mach Principle: Solutions to Flatness, Horizon and Late-time Accelerating Expansion Problems

 In the flat $\Lambda\mathrm{CDM}$ scenario, on the other hand, the best fit parameters are $\bar{H}_0=70.00\ \mathrm{km/s/Mpc}$ and $\Omega_{\Lambda 0}=0.72$.
-To compare the goodness of fit of two models, we use $\chi^2$ statistics.
-In our approach $\chi^2/dof$ values ($dof$ stands for the degree of freedom) are found as $\chi^2/dof=585.741/577=1.015$, $\chi^2/dof=585.741/579=1.012$ and $\chi^2/dof=585.741/577=1.015$ for a closed, flat and open universe respectively while in a flat $\Lambda\mathrm{CDM}$ it is $\chi^2/dof=562.227/578=0.973$.
-Taking these values into consideration, we can conclude that there is no good reason to reject our model against a flat $\Lambda\mathrm{CDM}$ cosmology.
+To compare the goodness of the fits of the two models, we use $\chi^2$ statistics, Bayesian Information Criterion (BIC) and Akaike Information Criterion (AIC).
+In our approach $\chi^2/dof$ values ($dof$ stands for the degree of freedom) are found as $\chi^2/dof=585.741/579=1.012$, $\chi^2/dof=585.741/577=1.015$ and $\chi^2/dof=585.741/577=1.015$ for a flat, closed and open universe respectively while in a flat $\Lambda\mathrm{CDM}$ it is $\chi^2/dof=562.227/578=0.973$.
+Using the $\chi^2$ values above and ignoring the constant term coming from the natural logarithm of the maximized value of the likelihood function in the BIC and AIC definitions, they are, for all cases, calculated as follows.
+For the flat case BIC=592 and AIC=588, for the closed and open case BIC=605 and AIC=592 whereas for the flat $\Lambda$CDM BIC=575 and AIC=566.
+Taking these values into consideration, we can conclude that the flat $\Lambda\mathrm{CDM}$ cosmology is favored over our model.
+However, the JBD scalar field decreasing as $1/a^2$ is able to elucidate not only the late-time accelerating expansion but also the flatness and the horizon problems.
+From this point of view, since our model does not need the dark energy as well as the inflationary era in the early universe, it stands in a very different place from the $\Lambda$CDM cosmology and the extensions of the JBD theory.
 Indeed, incorporating the cosmological constant term $\Lambda$ in the JBD theory\cite{peracaula2019,peracaula2020} can provide a better fit and solve the Hubble tension\cite{pan2021} with a more slowly decreasing scalar field compared to the one evolving as $1/a^2$.
-At this point, however, it is not necessary because we have not implemented our approach to the CMBR and the LSS calculations yet (we are currently working on it).
+At this point, however, it is not necessary because we have not implemented our approach to the CMB and the LSS calculations yet (we are currently working on it).
 In other words, for now, there is no tension for the Hubble constant in our model and we prefer to avoid adding any dark energy term.
-As a matter of fact, the JBD scalar field decreasing as $1/a^2$ is able to elucidate not only the late-time accelerating expansion but also the flatness and the horizon problems.
-From this point of view, since our model does not need the inflationary era in the early universe, it stands in a very different place from the JBD theory with the cosmological constant mentioned above.